josh-hui/KX-Hui/README.md

 Regression is a supervised learning technique which helps in finding the correlation between variables and enables us to predict the continuous output variable based on the one or more predictor variables.

+#### BCG Rise Projects

+Part of BCG Rise Program in the Business Digital Analytics track

+[for more details refer to this link:] (https://bcg.com)

 [Click here to view codebase](https://github.com/krvishwesh54/DataScience_DeepLearning_MachineLearning/tree/master/Regression)

 <!-- PROJECTS Section Ends -->